Luca Barrington: Grimsby Town (loan)

+Boston United

+Barrington joined Boston United on 2 March 2026, after departing the Brighton academy in the summer of 2025.

 Style of play

 Described as two footed, and able to impact play from either flank.
 He was named by English newspaper The Guardian as one of the best first year scholars in the Premier League in October 2021, who also notes his ability to dribble.